prctilemlx

 Description

-Compute and plot percentiles of the empiricial distribution of longitudinal data.
+Compute and plot percentiles of the empirical distribution of longitudinal data.
 When several groups are present, the groups can be plotted as subplots or as different colors on one plot.
 The input can be a R object (parameter r) or a monolix project and a variable name (arguments project and outputVariableName).

 Usage